Envisioning Peer Support Conference 2026

 What to Expect

 Our sessions are intentionally designed to be applied, practical, and embodied.
-We aim to illustrate the lesser-known origins of by/for/with movements and inspire a renewed vision for systems of care that work for everyone.
+We aim to illustrate the lesser-known origins of by/for/with movements, provide education around accessible and alternative care practices, and inspire advocates to fight for changes.

-• Inspiring Keynotes: Hear from renowned peer leaders who are redefining the landscape of behavioral health through peer support, disability justice, and liberatory harm reduction.
+• Inspiring Keynotes: Hear from renowned leaders and community members who are keeping the fire alive– through peer support, disability justice, and liberatory harm reduction.

-• Practical Breakouts: Engage in problem-solving sessions on how to integrate peer support and decolonized recovery with fidelity into traditional systems.
+• Practical Breakouts: Engage in workshops and practice sessions on how to maintain the fidelity and resist co-optation of peer support and decolonial healing when working within/alongside traditional systems.

 • Deep Dives into Healing: Explore the "how-to" of peer-run respites, disability justice, psychedelic medicines as healing tools, and community care webs.